Som-so/social-links/README.md

 ## My process

-  I built this code quite some time ago without any intent of submitting it on frontend mentor at the time and due to that, I did not record my process along the way.
+  I built this code quite some time ago without any intent of submitting it on frontend mentor at the time.
+Due to that, I did not record my process along the way.

 ### Built with